pdffiller/qless-php/README.md

 * retries
 * depends

-All of this options have default value.
+All of these options have default value.
 Also, you can define default job options directly on the job class:

 ``` php